-Hybrid courses are defined as courses in which a majority (more than 50 percent but less than 85 percent), of the planned instruction occurs when the students and instructor(s) are not in the same place.
+Hybrid courses are defined as courses in which a majority (more than 50 percent but less than 85 percent) of the planned instruction occurs when the students and instructor(s) are not in the same place.
 In hybrid classes, a significant amount of the course learning activity is moved online, which allows for a reduction of time spent in the classroom.
-Hybrid courses give students the experience of taking a class online, while at the same time having face-to-face time with their professor and classmates.
+Hybrid courses provide course materials online, while at the same time providing interactive time with their professor and classmates.